 The issue of whether Descartes himself was an occasionalist has been the subject of some debate.
 Given how many prominent Cartesians were indeed occasionalists, it is not surprising that Descartes has been suggested as the source of this new wave of occasionalism that swept through the European continent in the second half of the seventeenth century.
 Some interpreters, accordingly, have held that, while perhaps not fully endorsing occasionalism across the board, Descartes did hold occasionalist views with regard to extended substances, or bodies.
 In other words, according to these interpreters, Descartes denied that bodies acted on either other bodies or minds.
 Others disagree and have argued, for instance, that in cases of body-body interaction, Descartes affirmed the genuine causal powers of extended substances.
 Note that, given the general framework of Cartesian dualism, four types of causal interaction among finite substances are usually considered: (1) body-body causation, where one extended substance affects another; (2) body-mind causation, where bodily changes bring about changes in the mind; (3) mind-body causation, where the direction of causation is reverse to that of body-mind causation, and certain thoughts or volitions bring about changes in bodies; (4) intra-mental causation, where various forms of mental activity, such as producing ideas, are considered as typical cases.
 It is within this framework that the respective positions about causation, occasionalist or not, can be identified.

 Cases (2) and (3) have received much attention from the general philosophical audience.
-This phenomenon stems as far back to Princess Elizabeth of Bohemia (see her astute exchange with Descartes in AT III 663–8 (CSM III, 218)).
-As we can see in Elizabeth's correspondence, from the beginning much of the focus has been directed at the issue of how or even whether two radically different substances can causally interact.
+This phenomenon stems as far back to Princess Elisabeth of Bohemia (see her astute exchange with Descartes in AT III 663–8 (CSM III, 218)).
+As we can see in Elisabeth's correspondence, from the beginning much of the focus has been directed at the issue of how or even whether two radically different substances can causally interact.
 And this attention has at times led to the caricature of occasionalism as an ad hoc solution to this problem for Cartesian dualists.
 But, as we have already seen and will further see, the scope and depth of the issues surrounding the emergence of occasionalism make it clear that this depiction is indeed a caricature at best.

 In contrast to the situation concerning Descartes’ alleged commitment to occasionalism, there is no disagreement in the case of Nicolas Malebranche, whose works provide some of the most extensive and important discussions of occasionalism.
 Thus, his arguments will be the topic of further examination.
 But in addition to Malebranche, there were a number of other Cartesians, prior to Malebranche, that presented a variety of views indicative of the occasionalist current in the 1660's.
 Among these Cartesians, the French physician and philosopher Louis de la Forge (1632–66), the Parisian lawyer and philosopher Géraud de Cordemoy (1614–83), and the Dutch philosopher Arnold Geulincx (1624–69) are the most prominent.